-Section 17 - Support Systems for Staff
+Section 19 - Support Systems for Staff

 All staff have a responsibility to promote and maintain positive behaviour in school.
 Guidance is provided for staff on strategies they can employ to promote positive behaviour and respond to misbehaviour.
-At times, staff may feel that they cannot cope with a particular problem, ie - on-going student behaviour issues linked to bereavement or trauma experienced during the Covid-19 lockdown period.
+At times, staff may feel that they cannot cope with a particular problem, ie - on-going student behaviour issues linked to be eavement or trauma experienced as a result of Covid-19 disruption.
 At these times they will receive support, additional advice and supervision, as required.